Slamy/Yaumataca/README.md

 ## How to flash

+### Integrated USB bootloader

-The RP2040 can be flashed using SWD or using the integrated USB Bootloader.
+The RP2040 can be flashed using SWD or using the integrated USB bootloader.
 As not everyone might have a debugger lying around, flash the Pico as so:

 * Don't have the Pico board powered and connected.